 Principle #1: Start with an MVP Mindset

 As most people in tech know, an MVP (minimum viable product) is the most stripped-down version of a product that still manages to deliver on that product’s unique value proposition.
-For a CoS, this might be more aptly thought of as a minimum viable process.
+For a Chief of Staff, this might be more aptly thought of as a minimum viable process.

 “As a Chief of Staff, you are technically a product manager.
 Your products are processes and systems, and your audience is all of the employees.”

 It's helpful to apply an MVP mindset to operating models: conduct user research.
 Interview teammates about what they really need.
 Test and iterate based on that information.